codacy/docs/docs/getting-started/which-permissions-does-codacy-need-from-my-account.md

 ## Why does Codacy ask for permission to create SSH keys?

-Codacy needs to create an SSH key in your account to clone the repositories for each submodule if your repository uses git submodules.
+Codacy needs to create an SSH key in your account to clone repositories and any associated git submodules.

 **Codacy only adds read-only SSH keys to be able to clone repositories** and won't have access to any of your existing SSH keys.
 You have full control over which organizations and repositories Codacy is authorized to access, and you can also [revoke the keys created by Codacy at any time](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-ssh-keys).
 Codacy doesn't change the contents or member privileges of any repository you authorize it to analyze.